DoanDac-Grik/assigning-task-nestjs-api/README.md

 ## Description

 Apis of application that helps manage tasks and progress of members in team.
-This application is constantly updated for learning purpose and showing experience to recruiters
+This application is constantly updated for learning purpose and showing experience to recruiters.

-##Features
+Swagger api documentation: `localhost:3000/documentation`

+## Features

 - Register/login/forgot and reset password for user
 - Two factor authentication with QR Code